 Despite their popularity, square toes are primarily aesthetic; they don't offer any functional benefits in terms of how the bat hits the ball.

-At Trogon Cricket, we acknowledge this trend and offer bats with square toes as an option in our range of custom made bats.
-Most of the stock bats we make are semi-round toes, but every now and again you will see a square toe all meeting the MCC rules and regulations.
+At Trogon Cricket, we acknowledge this trend and offer bats with square toes as an option in our range of custom made cricket bats.
+Most of the stock bats we make have semi-round toes, but occasionally, you will see a square toe that meets the MCC rules and regulations.

-The above shows a cricket bat square toe.
-This toe is increasinly popular especially amoung players who like to look down at their bat while at the crease and see a large profile.
+The above shows a cricket bat with a square toe.
+This toe is increasingly popular, especially among players who like to look down at their bat while at the crease and see a large profile.

 The Traditional Round Toe